rapidsai/rmm/README.md

 `device_memory_resource` adds an additional `cuda_stream_view` argument to allow specifying the stream on which to perform the (de)allocation.

-## `cuda_stream_view` and `cuda_stream`

-`rmm::cuda_stream_view` is a simple non-owning wrapper around a CUDA `cudaStream_t`.
-This wrapper's purpose is to provide strong type safety for stream types. (`cudaStream_t` is an alias for a pointer, which can lead to ambiguity in APIs when it is assigned `0`.)
-All RMM stream-ordered APIs take a `rmm::cuda_stream_view` argument.

-`rmm::cuda_stream` is a simple owning wrapper around a CUDA `cudaStream_t`.
-This class provides RAII semantics (constructor creates the CUDA stream, destructor destroys it).
-An `rmm::cuda_stream` can never represent the CUDA default stream or per-thread default stream; it only ever represents a single non-default stream. `rmm::cuda_stream` cannot be copied, but can be moved.

-## `cuda_stream_pool`

-`rmm::cuda_stream_pool` provides fast access to a pool of CUDA streams.
-This class can be used to create a set of `cuda_stream` objects whose lifetime is equal to the `cuda_stream_pool`.
-Using the stream pool can be faster than creating the streams on the fly.
-The size of the pool is configurable.
-Depending on this size, multiple calls to `cuda_stream_pool::get_stream()` may return instances of `rmm::cuda_stream_view` that represent identical CUDA streams.

-### Thread Safety

-All current device memory resources are thread safe unless documented otherwise.
-More specifically, calls to memory resource `allocate()` and `deallocate()` methods are safe with respect to calls to either of these functions from other threads.
-They are _not_ thread safe with respect to construction and destruction of the memory resource object.

-Note that a class `thread_safe_resource_adapter` is provided which can be used to adapt a memory resource that is not thread safe to be thread safe (as described above).
-This adapter is not needed with any current RMM device memory resources.

 ### Stream-ordered Memory Allocation

 `rmm::mr::device_memory_resource` is a base class that provides stream-ordered memory allocation.